okohll/abdocs/content/docs/integrations/creating-user-accounts.md

 2) create an initial user (or users) for that club

 ## Preparation

+> Note: these instructions need updating for the newest release, please contact support if you wish to use this functionality.

 Before calling the API, you have to configure the system to allow it to be used.
 In the administrator user interface:
 1) Expand the _Administration_ menu in the lefthand sidebar
 2) Click _company_